 A poetics of place, formed in stillness

-An authored material research work, by Yula Vourli
+An authored material practice, by Yula Vourli

 The name comes from the Greek philokalia — the love of the good and the beautiful.
 In Orthodox tradition, it is also the title of a revered anthology of ascetic writings; a spiritual lineage devoted to inner stillness (hesychia), humility and clarity of being.

+The name carries personal weight, shaped by an upbringing rooted in theology, reflection and a quiet attentiveness to meaning.
 Born from a return to Greece after years of practice in London, and from a conscious re-rooting in material rhythm, Philokalia emerged as a grounding act – an offering to what endures; land, hand and the sacred simplicity of making.

 Greece